 4. Gives Strength & Justice

 God literally describes Himself as giving strength to the heart of the afflicted and doing justice for the fatherless in Psalm 10:17-18.
-He is intimately concerned with the plight of the oppressed and He makes special mention of children.
+He is intimately concerned with the plight of the oppressed and He makes special mention of children in need.
 Not only is He concerned, He rises to their aid.
 He strengthens their hearts and seeks their good.

 5. Sustains them